utah-cs3550-fa24/assignments/hw7.md

 You should again see a bunch of output that starts with a green dot and includes the green text "active (running)".
-If you don't see that, you probably made a typo in the server configuration; there `status` command may have printed useful error information, or if you can't figure it out, seek help.
+If you don't see that, you probably made a typo in the server configuration; the `status` command may have printed useful error information, or if you can't figure it out, seek help.
+(Include a screenshot of the output of the `status` command.)

 You may wonder why we're running both Django's built-in server and also NGINX.
 NGINX is much faster and more featureful and will handle a